lakshmisharvanivalepe/ElectiveSelector/README.md

 - **Professor Dashboard**: Professors have a dedicated dashboard where they can view a table of students enrolled in their elective subjects for the semester.
 This allows professors to easily track which students have chosen which electives.

+- **Export to Excel Sheets**: Professors can export the elective selection data in a table format to Excel sheets.
+This feature enables easy manual updates and further analysis if required.

 - **Announcement Screen**: Both students and professors have access to an announcement screen where important messages and updates are posted.
 This keeps everyone informed and ensures seamless communication within the app.